Far-right politics in Serbia

 In Serbia, the Christian right and neo-Nazi variants of the far-right exist.
 Far-right groups tend to be antisemitic and Islamophobic, and they promote conspiracy theories.
 They also promote anti-communism, militarism, and religious fanaticism.
-Some also have ties with the Serbian Orthodox Church (SPC).
-The far-right often glorifies convicted war criminals like Radovan Karadžić and Ratko Mladić, while some groups also called for the rehabilitation of collaborationists Nedić and Ljotić.
+Additionally, some have ties with the Serbian Orthodox Church (SPC).
+The far-right often glorifies convicted war criminals like Radovan Karadžić and Ratko Mladić, while some groups have also called for the rehabilitation of collaborationists Nedić and Ljotić.
 The far-right has orchestrated violent protests and attacks against ethnic minorities, the LGBT community, activists, and non-governmental organisations whom they label as "foreign mercenaries".
 The far-right promotes anti-Westernism, Euroscepticism, closer ties with Russia, and the return of Kosovo's sovereignty to Serbia.
-The unemployed working-class youth is often recruited by far-right groups; the far-right tends to present themselves as "patriotic" groups or as humanitarian organisations.
-Far-right groups are often small in number and have been institutionally marginal, though on the Internet, far-right content has received large amounts of following.
+The unemployed working-class youth is often recruited by far-right groups; the far-right tends to present itself in the form of "patriotic" groups or humanitarian organisations.
+Far-right groups are often small in number and have been institutionally marginal, though on the Internet, far-right content has received a large following.